Szechuan prawns a perfect quick stir fry that you can cook in well under 30 minutes, the “fizz” of Szechuan pepper is pure magic with shrimp.

-- Heat a wok over a high heat and toast off the Szechuan pepper corns for 30-60 seconds and coarsely grind.
+- Heat a wok over a high heat and toast the Szechuan peppercorns for 30-60 seconds.

 - Throw in the garlic and ginger and stir fry for 30 seconds.

-- Add in the carrots, white part of the spring onions and shrimp ad stir fry for 2 minutes.
+- Add in the green pepper, white parts of the spring onions chilli flakes and Szechuan pepper, then stir fry for 90 seconds.

-- Pour over the sauce and cook for another 2 minutes.
+- Pour over the sauce and cook for another 1 minute or so.

 - Throw in the green parts of the spring onions, mix and serve.

 Amount Per Serving: Calories: 415Total Fat: 20gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 375mgSodium: 2610mgCarbohydrates: 15gFiber: 2gSugar: 5gProtein: 43g

 Calorific details are provided by a third-party application and are to be used as indicative figures only.